anic17/Newtrodit/README.md

 ## Configuration

 Newtrodit offers some configuration capabilities by editing the file `newtrodit.config`, with the purpose of customizing the editor as per your preferences.
 The file format is INI-like.All the information required can be found on the documentation, with an example configuration file.
 Keep in mind that incorrectly modifying Newtrodit's settings can lead to unexpected issues.
+For an example configuration file, you can see an [example](newtrodit.config) of a configuration file.

 ## Contact
 Join the Newtrodit development channel on Discord!